B.S., Biology, UNAM, Mexico City

 Lee Y, Martinoia E, Park J, Mendoza-Cozatl D, Schroeder (2013) Composition for phytochelatin transport US 2013 / 0212738 A1 (appl.
 No. 13/881,671 granted on Aug 2013).

-Song WY, Mendoza-Cózatl D, Youngsook L, Schroeder JI, Ahn SN, Lee HS, Wicker T, Martinoia E (2013) Phytochelatin-metal(loid) transport into vacuoles shows different substrate preferences in barley and Arabidopsis" by has been successfully submitted online and is presently being given full consideration for publication in Plant, Cell & Environment.
-In press
+Song WY, Mendoza-Cózatl DG, Lee Y, Schroeder JI, Ahn SN, Lee HS, Wicker T, Martinoia E. (2014) Phytochelatin-metal(loid) transport into vacuoles shows different substrate preferences in barley and Arabidopsis.
+Plant Cell Environ.
+37:1192-201.

 McDowell SC, Akmakjian G, Sladek C, Mendoza-Cózatl D, Morrissey JB, Saini N, Mittler R, Baxter I, Salt DE, Ward JM, Schroeder JI, Guerinot ML, Harper JF.
 (2013) Elemental concentrations in the seed of mutants and natural variants of Arabidopsis thaliana grown under varying soil conditions.
 PLoS One.
 8(5):e63014.